Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Although this mechanism is sometimes known as "peer pressure" or "social pressure," the use of the word pressure evokes a sense of coercion, which isn't always accurate.
 Often, when our desire for group affiliation affects our assessments of a change, and when we're unaware of the emotional importance of the affiliation, we feel autonomous and free, rather than coerced.

 All of these effects are difficult to detect when they're happening, but reflect on your personal history.
 The past can be a portal to the present.
-First in this series Go to top Top Next issue: I've Been Right All Along Next Issue
+Good Change, Bad Change: I First issue in this series Go to top Top Next issue: I've Been Right All Along Next Issue

 101 Tips for Managing ChangeIs your organization embroiled in Change?
 Are you managing a change effort that faces rampant cynicism, passive non-cooperation, or maybe even outright revolt?
 Read 101 Tips for Managing Change to learn how to survive, how to plan and how to execute change efforts to inspire real, passionate support.
 Order Now!